daniyarzt/BulkSpaceGP/README.md

 Debug mode runs everything only on two batches.
 To switch to debug mode add '--debug'.

 For other parameters see `src/train.py -> arg_parser()`.

+# Using WANDB

+Checkout [Quickstart](https://docs.wandb.ai/quickstart).
+All you need to do is create account and login (wandb login).
+There are no logs in `--debug` mode.
+Also, if you want to disable loggin use `wandb offline`.
+Then go to website and see all the nice graphs :)